Adoption Hours: Sun – Tues & Thurs – Sat 12pm – 5pm

 Restoring Their Reputation

 In order for pit bulls to have their reputation restored, there has to be a reconciliation between the facts and the fiction.
 The breed misidentification leads to the breed discrimination.
-These stories stay at the forefront of people’s minds and sways to them to stay away from what could possibly be a wonderful dog, just because it’s a pit bull.
+These fictional stories stay at the forefront of people’s minds and sways them to stay away from what could possibly be a wonderful dog, just because it’s a pit bull.

 FACT or FICTION